 Where were you when you found out about Osama bin Laden's death?

-I was sitting on the couch watching TV with my roommates Mo and Justin when Justin got news on Facebook about Obama's speech.
-I immediately resorted to my Twitter and saw that the speech was trending (about 10 PM).
+Twitter and saw that the speech was trending (about 10 PM).
 Speculations and rumors were flying.
 Then, as we were waiting for Obama to come on, one of the people I was following announced that they heard Osama had been killed.
 A few minutes later, CNN released the same statement on TV, confirming suspicions.
 I wonder how different reactions would have been if we heard the news from Obama himself rather than finding out through social media and news sources first... but nonetheless, the power of social media amazes me.

-Did you hear the story about the guy who unknowingly Tweeted about the incident from Abbottabad?
+Tweeted about the incident from Abbottabad?
 Fascinating.
 Before the incident he had about 700 followers and now he has over 95,000! --->

 After the speech, crowds were flooding to the White House to "celebrate."
 At first, the videos of people chanting and singing the National Anthem gave me chills.
 It was in fact, the first time in a long time that we have had any sign of "good news."
 But after a while the crowd seemed to flood with students from GW's campus and seemed to be turning into another excuse to party.
 Something just didn't seem right.
 I only live about a mile and a half from the White House and a few faint cheers and whistles could be heard from outside my window, but no, I didn't go to the White House to "celebrate."